 The keyboard layout on a Mac computer is quite different from other laptops, especially on the Fn, Control, Option, and Command keys.
-PC users running a macOS dual boot with Windows 10, due to familiarity with keyboard layouts on macOS, will often press the wrong key when using Windows 10.
+PC users running a macOS dual boot with Windows, due to familiarity with keyboard layouts on macOS, will often press the wrong key when using Windows 11/10.
 In this post, we will show you how to change the function of Mac keyboard keys in Windows 10 Dual Boot setup using SharpKeys.

-To change the function of macOS keyboard keys in Windows 10 dual boot setup, do the following:
+To change the function of macOS keyboard keys in the Windows 11/10 dual boot setup, do the following:

 - Download SharpKeys.